Have a drink with: Dr. James Barry

 The historical narrative suggests that the girl born as Margaret Bulkeley was guided into medicine by her mother and some helpful family friends as a means of independence and escape from her young life, which was frankly pretty awful.
 With her father in debtor’s prison, her brother a screwup, and Margaret already a teenage mother due to sexual assault, she was eager to seize the opportunity.
 Margaret was smart, diligent and fiery; as a girl she once wrote to her brother, who was sniveling about being shipped out in a penal regiment, to shut up and be grateful for his privilege: “Was I not a girl,” she wrote him, “I would be a Soldier!”

 Margaret Bulkeley’s life and work as James Barry raise tantalizing, ultimately unanswerable questions.
-Was Barry gender fluid before the terminology had evolved to fully understand such a choice?
+Was Barry gender fluid or transgender before the terminology had evolved to fully, culturally understand those concepts?
 Was medicine the means to an end – and if so, which end, gender expression or professional success (or both)?
 Some historians have suggested that, because Barry’s thesis research in medical school focused on femoral hernia – a condition in which one of the pathologies can be undescended testicles – Barry may have been intersex.
 Others have suggested that the doctor was simply a pragmatic feminist who wanted a career and would discard the restrictions of the era at any cost.
 Some biographers believe Margaret intended to throw off the disguise after graduating, and move to Venezuela where the revolutionary General Francisco Miranda, a friend of her uncle’s, would encourage her to practice openly as a woman.
 (If true, this plan went kaput when Miranda was arrested amidst conflict between republicans and royalists.)

 The infuriating truth is that the historical record cannot tell us what James Barry felt or wanted.
 We can guess, but it’s probably an exercise in projection more than anything else.
 What is as clear today as it was in the 19th century: gender identity and expression have nothing to do with willingness to serve or ability to do so.